Cooling-Requirements-for-Data-Center

 Under some conditions, though, the air conditioning system might not cause any condensation.
 In many wiring closets and small data rooms, the air conditioning system uses ducting to separate the bulk return air from the bulk supply air.
 In this setup, no condensation forms, and you don’t need additional humidification.
 Instead, the air conditioning unit can operate at 100 percent capacity.

-In a large data center with lots of air mixing, however, the air condition system needs to provide air at lower temperatures to compensate for the recirculation of the higher-temperature exhaust air.
-This causes significant dehumidification and the need for supplemental humidification, which causes the performance of the air conditioning system to decrease.
+In a large data center with lots of air mixing, the air condition system must provide air at lower temperatures to compensate for the recirculation of the higher-temperature exhaust air.
+This causes significant dehumidification and the need for supplemental humidification, which leads to the air conditioning system’s performance to decrease.
 To accommodate for this, you need to oversize your air conditioning system by up to 30 percent.

 So, if you have a small system with ducted air return, you likely do not need to account for humidity.
-If, however, you have a larger system that mixes the air, you may need to oversize your air conditioning system by up to 30 percent.
+If you have a larger system that mixes the air, you may need to oversize your air conditioning system by up to 30 percent.

 Other Oversizing Requirements